Promico-Git/Parkinson-s-Disease-MRI-Classification/README.md

 # MRI-based Parkinson's Disease Classification

-This project implements and evaluates two deep learning models, a 3D Convolutional Neural Network (3D-CNN) and a CNN-LSTM, for the classification of Parkinson's disease from 3D MRI scans.
-The goal is to distinguish between healthy individuals and patients with Parkinson's.
+This project implements and evaluates two deep learning models, a 3D Convolutional Neural Network (3D-CNN) and a CNN-LSTM, for classifying Parkinson's disease from 3D MRI scans.
+The goal is to distinguish between healthy individuals and those with Parkinson's disease.

 ## Table of Contents